douglasvicentini/data-structures-in-C/DLL/readme.md

 * __n2__: 'id' = 2;
 * __n3__: 'id' = 3.

-	i.   n1->previous will point to NULL, as it's the first node;
+> 	n1->previous will point to NULL, as it's the first node;
 	n1->next will point to n2.

-	ii.  n2->previous will point to n1;
+>	n2->previous will point to n1;
 	n2->next will point to n3.

-	iii. n3->previous will point to n2;
+>	n3->previous will point to n2;
 	n3->next will point to NULL, as it's the last node.